Beaujolais: Climate and geography

 Beaujolais is a large wine-producing region, larger than any single district of Burgundy.
 There are over 18,000 ha of vines planted in a 34 mi stretch of land that is between 7 and 9 mi wide (11 to 14 km).
-The historical capital of the province is Beaujeu (Bôjor / Biôjœr in Arpitan) and the economic capital of the area is Villefranche-sur-Saône (Velafranche).
-Many of Beaujolais vineyards are found in the hillside on the outskirt of Lyons in the eastern portion of the region along the Saône valley.
-The Massif Central is located to the west and has a tempering influence on Beaujolais' climate.
-The region is located south of the Burgundy wine region Mâconnais with nearly 100 communes in the northern region of Beaujolais overlapping between the AOC boundaries Beaujolais and the Maconnais region of Saint-Véran.
+The historical capital of the province is Beaujeu and its economic capital is Villefranche-sur-Saône.
+Many Beaujolais vineyards are found in the hillsides on the outskirts of Lyon in the eastern part of the region along the Saône valley.
+The Massif Central is to the west and has a tempering influence on the climate.
+The region is south of the Mâconnais, with a small overlap in AOC borders: growers in specific areas may produce white wines under the Saint-Véran AOC (Mâconnais) or red wines under the Beaujolais AOC.

 The climate of Beaujolais is semi-continental with some temperate influences.
 The proximity of the Mediterranean Sea does impart some Mediterranean influence on the climate.
 The region is overall, warmer than Burgundy with vines that consistently fully ripen grapes.
 By the time that the Beaujolais Nouveau is released in late November, the foothills in the western regions will have normally seen snow.
 A common viticultural hazard is spring time frost.

 The soils of Beaujolais divide the region into a northern and southern half, with the town of Villefranche serving as a near dividing point.
 The northern half of Beaujolais, where most of the Cru Beaujolais communes are located, includes rolling hills of schist and granite based soils with some limestone.
 On hillsides, most of the granite and schist is found in the upper slopes with the lower slopes having more stone and clay composition.
 The southern half of the region, also known as the Bas Beaujolais, has flatter terrain with richer, sandstone and clay based soils with some limestone patches.
 The Gamay grape fares differently in both regions-producing more structured, complex wines in the north and lighter, fruitier wines in the south.
 The angle of the hillside vineyards in the north exposes the grapes to more sunshine which leads to harvest at an earlier time than the vineyards in the south.